AbhinavDevasani/digantara/README.md

-# Digantara
+# Digantara Backend

-Digantara is a lightweight cron-based job scheduling service built with Node.js and MongoDB.
+Digantara Backend is a lightweight cron-based job scheduling service built with Node.js and MongoDB.
 Jobs (cron expressions) are persisted in MongoDB; the scheduler computes nextRunAt/lastRunAt and executes task handlers.

 ## Features
 - Persisted cron job scheduling (nextRunAt / lastRunAt)